vincentaudebert/vincentaudebert.github.io/_posts/2014-09-10-javascript-test-string-date.md

 categories: javascript string
 ---

-Sometimes it's good to remind the basis.
+Sometimes it's good to remind the basics.

 Today, I was trying to test if a `Date` object that I made becoming a string using `toISOString()` was a string.